RanaMostafaAbdElMohsen/Human_Activity_Recognition_using_Wearable_Sensors_Review_Challenges_Evaluation_Benchmark/Source_Code/Bevilacqua_et_al_2019/Bevilacqua_et_al_Summary.md

 | WISDM         | ------               |

-- With Repect With HHAR Non-Overlapping Slidding Window:
+- With Repect to HHAR Non-Overlapping Slidding Window:
    - Couldn't be trained due to Dataset size with Model

-- With Repect With HHAR Overlapping Slidding Window:
+- With Repect to HHAR Overlapping Slidding Window:
 	- Couldn't be trained due to Dataset size with Model

+- With Repect to Opportunity:
+	- 86.68%